LogoLogo

 Note the following limitations and constraints when building your payments workflow.

-• Do not change the currency when there is a secondary source in the cart.
-Specify the correct currency when creating a secondary payment source.
-After you apply the secondary source to the cart, do not change the currency.
-If you change the currency when calling /v1/shoppers, a 409 Conflict response contains specific information about what triggered the failure.
+• Do not change the currency when a secondary source is in the cart.
+Specify the correct currency when creating a .
+Do not change the currency after you to the cart.
+If you change the currency when calling /v1/shoppers, a response contains specific information about what triggered the failure.
 In this instance, one of the currencies in the cart is not supported.

 Error